 David also recalled when she, Ms. Martin and their sons attended a wrestling match several years ago at Arco Arena.
 Getting into the spirit of the event, Ms. Martin began booing, and with her operatic voice, recalled her cousin, “she projected so beautifully.”

 David described Ms. Martin as “just a regular person.
 She wasn’t a diva.”

 Richard Martin said he will remember his sister as an ebullient woman with a wonderful sense of humor.

-Martin said his mother died of natural causes, but her death was unexpected.
+Robert Martin said his mother died of natural causes, but her death was unexpected.
 She was in reasonably good health and leading an active life.

 Ms. Martin is survived by her son, brother and two grandchildren.
 At her request, her son said, no formal services are planned.